artemave/REST-assured/README.markdown

 This starts up an instance of rest-assured on port 4578.
 It is accessible via REST or web interfaces on `http://localhost:4578`

 Various options (such as ssl, port, db credentials, etc.) are available through command line options.
 Check out `rest-assured -h` to see what they are.

-NOTE that although sqlite is an extremely handy option (especially with `-d :memory:`), I found it sometimes locking tables under non-trivial load.
-Hence there is a Plan B - mysql.
-But may be that is just me sqliting it wrong.

 ## Doubles